Home Running Blog Site Index Link To Us Contact Us

 Regularity

 It is easy do too much weight training.
-If you are new to them, then one session a week will form a good basis for learning techniques and you'll start to get stronger if you combine it with circuits and are starting from a fairly low base.
-However to progress significantly twice a week is advisable.
-Those looking to compete at the highest level, particularly in sprinting events will probably want to do three sessions a week.
+If you are new to them, then one session a week will form a good basis for learning techniques, and you'll start to get stronger if you combine it with circuits and are starting from a fairly low base.
+To progress significantly, however, weight training twice a week is advisable.
+Those looking to compete at the highest level, particularly in sprinting events, will probably want to do three sessions a week.

-Generally, it is worth getting the muscles you are going to develop with weights prepared for the stresses they'll encounter by following a circuits schedule for at least a few weeks before starting on weight training.
+Generally, it is worth preparing the muscles you are going to develop for the stresses they'll encounter during weight training by following a circuits schedule for at least a few weeks before commencing a weights schedule.

 Exercises

 It is important that you don't develop any part of your body out of proportion with the rest.
-Basically, this means not concentrating on too small a range of exercises and balancing them against each other.
-An example of this would be to do bench press for the chest and arms and balance this with upright row for the arms and back.
+Basically, this means not concentrating on too small a range of exercises - instead balancing them against each other.
+An example of this would be to do bench press for the chest and arms, and balancing this with upright row for the arms and back.

 What Order?